Bad Boy Bubby: Release

+Bad Bobby Bubby premiered at the 50th Venice International Film Festival, winning the Grand Jury Prize on 11 September 1993.
 The film first screened in Australian cinemas on 28 July 1994, and was released on VHS by Roadshow Entertainment early the following year.
+Bad Boy Bubby grossed $808,789 at the box office in Australia.
+The film was very successful in Norway, making Hope an actor in demand there.

 On 23 April 2007, Eureka Entertainment released Bad Boy Bubby on DVD for the UK market with all scenes intact.
 On the Blue Underground DVD, director Rolf de Heer claims that Bubby was the second highest-grossing film in Norway in 1995.
 In the UK, it was cut for cruelty to a cat.
 The film was released on DVD in April 2005 in the United States by the Blue Underground company, and a special Two Disc Collectors' Edition was also released in Australia in June 2005 by Umbrella Entertainment.
 Umbrella reissued the film on Blu-ray in February 2021, newly remastered from the original negative.
 The Blu-ray contained all the special features from the 2005 DVD, plus a Q&A session with Nicholas Hope and Natalie Carr and a 25th anniversary commentary.
-The film had previously been released on Blu-ray in Australia in 2011, using the same transfer used for the 2005 DVD and containing all the special features from it.
+The film had previously been released on Blu-ray in Australia in 2011.

-Box office

-Bad Boy Bubby grossed $808,789 at the box office in Australia.

-Bad Boy Bubby became a big hit in Norway, second only to Forrest Gump with Hope an actor in demand there.

 Reception

-David Stratton, film critic for The Movie Show, praised Bad Boy Bubby.
-He awarded the film five stars out of five, remarking, "I really think this is one of the finest and most original of all Australian films that I've seen.
+Bad Boy Bubby received positive reviews from critics.
+Upon its premiere at the Venice Film Festivial, Derek Malcolm of The Guardian hailed the film as the festival's "biggest surprise", a "small epic" that is "highly imperfect but astoninishingly audacious and original", and compared it favourably to David Lynch's Eraserhead and Mike Leigh's Naked.
+David Stratton awarded it five stars out of five in a highly complimentary review on his television program The Movie Show, remarking, "I really think this is one of the finest and most original of all Australian films that I've seen.
 I really think it's a milestone in Australian cinema".
+In a positive review for The Age, Neil Jillett described Bad Boy Bubby as "shocking, disgusting, silly, pompous exploitative and cruel" while also conceding it was an "extraordinary" film that "stays in the mind".
+He gave praise to Hope's "brilliant" performance but directed criticism to the "clumsy" final act.
+For The New York Times, Ken Shulman commended the film as "electrically entertaining", and gave plaudits to Hope's performance and de Heer's "fast-paced direction".

-It also holds a 100% approval rating on the review aggregation site Rotten Tomatoes, based on 10 reviews, with a weighted average of 7.9/10.
+The film also holds a 100% approval rating on the review aggregation site Rotten Tomatoes, based on 10 reviews, with a weighted average of 7.9/10.